-Step 1: In the Estimate Process area the vehicle is inspected and relevant data is entered into estimate computer systems.
+Step 1: In the Estimate Process area here at Rick's Paint & Body, the vehicle is thoroughly inspected and all relevant data is recorded into our estimate computer systems.
 This data is compiled into an estimate that determines the cost of repairs.
 However, often there is hidden damage that can not be seen until after the vehicle is disassembled.

 Step 2: Once the estimate is completed, the insurance company will review the estimate.
 There may be some negotiations on the price and procedures required to repair the vehicle.
 The insurance company will determine if the vehicle is even repairable.
-Once this process is completed, the vehicle begins the actual repair process.
+Once this process is completed, the repair process begins on the vehicle.

 Step 4: The required parts for your vehicle are ordered, and availability is checked.
 If a part needs to be special ordered, the order will be placed as soon as possible.
 Although many parts may arrive very quickly, the repair process cannot begin until the shop receives all of the structural parts.

 Step 8: Final moldings and detail pieces are put back on the vehicle in the reassembly area.
 All the vehicle’s systems are checked during this process.
-The vehicle is almost complete and ready for delivery when it is in this stage.
+The vehicle is almost complete and ready for delivery!

-Step 9: During the repair process the vehicle accumulates dust from the repairs.
-It will be cleaned.
-It will also be road tested to ensure that everything is working properly.
+Step 9: During the repair process the vehicle has likely accumulated dust from the repairs, so it's important that the vehicle be completely cleaned.
+It will also be road-tested to ensure that everything is working properly.
 A final inspection will assure that the vehicle is restored to its pre-accident condition.

 Step 10: Delivery is the last step in the repair process.
 When the customer arrives to pick up the vehicle, the bill is explained and the final paper work is completed.
 The customer drives away in the vehicle that has been restored to its pre-accident condition.